Non-Local Graph Neural Networks: Background and Related Work

 Assortative graphs refer to those with a high node homophily.
 Common assortative graph datasets are citation networks and community networks.
 On the other hand, graphs in disassortative graph datasets contain more nodes that have the same label but are distant from each other.
 Example disassortative graph datasets are co-occurrence networks and webpage linking networks.

-As introduced above, most existing GNNs perform local aggregation only and achieve good performance on assortative graphs~\cite{kipf2017semi,hamilton2017inductive,velivckovic2018graph,gao2018large}.
+As shown in~\cite{ribeiro2017struc2vec}, distant nodes with the same label in disassortative graphs could be structurally similar.
+Thus, they are informative to each other.
+Most existing GNNs perform local aggregation only and achieve good performance on assortative graphs~\cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph,gao2018large}.
 However, they may fail on disassortative graphs, where informative nodes in the same class tend to be out of the local multi-hop neighborhood and non-local aggregation is needed.
 Thus, in this work, we explore the non-local GNNs.